 12/23/2024

-Good morning and welcome to the Anevex Life Sciences Fiscal 2024 Fourth Quarter Conference Call.
-My name is Clint Tomlinson and I will be your host for today's call.
+Good morning, and welcome to the Anovex Life Sciences Fiscal 2024 Fourth Quarter Conference Call.
+My name is Clint Tomlinson, and I will be your host for today's call.
 At this time, all participants are in a listen-only mode.
 Later, we will conduct a question and answer session.
 During this session, if you would like to ask a question, please use the Q&A box or raise your hand.
 Please note that this conference is being recorded.
-The call will be available for replay on Anevex's website at .anevex.com.
-With us today is Dr. Christopher Misling, President and Chief Executive Officer, and Sandra Bernish, Principal Financial Officer.
+The call will be available for replay on Anovex's website at www.
+With us today is Dr. Christopher Misling, President and Chief Executive Officer, and Sandra Burnish, Principal Financial Officer.
 Before we begin, please note that during this conference call, the company will make some projections and forward-looking statements.
 These statements are only predictions based on current information and expectations and involve a number of risks and uncertainties.
 We encourage you to review the company's filings with the SEC.
-This includes without limitation the company's Forms -10-Q, which identify the specific factors that may cause actual results or events to differ materially from those described in these forward-looking statements.
-These factors may include without limitation risks inherent in the development and or commercialization of potential products, uncertainty in the results of clinical trials or regulatory approvals, need and ability to obtain future capital, and maintenance of intellectual property rights.
-And with that, I'd like to turn the call over to Dr. Misling.
+This includes without limitation the company's forms 10-K, 10-Q, which identify the specific factors that may cause actual results or events to differ materially from those described in these forward-looking statements.
+These factors may include without limitation risks inherent in the development and or commercialization of potential products, uncertainty in the results of clinical trials or regulatory approvals, need and ability to obtain future capital and maintenance of intellectual property rights, And with that, I'd like to turn the call over to Dr. Missling.

 Thank you, Christopher.
 We'll now begin the Q&A session.
 If you have a question, please raise your hand or enter it into the Q&A box.
 And the first question is coming from Tom Bishop.
 Tom, I'm putting you on now.
 Tom, I don't see that you came on.
 Hold on one second.
 Tom, is that you?

-Tom.
 Yeah, it seems to be some trouble with Tom joining.
-Um, there is one question from Tom here, Christopher, that I can share with you.
-Um, is the, uh, I can't, I can't make out this question, Christopher.
-I don't know if you can see this.
-I cannot.
-Okay.
-Um, I think it's, uh, the question is based along the timing of the, the EMA to make a decision.
+There is one question from Tom here, Christopher, that I can share with you. is the uh yeah i can't i can't make out this question christopher i don't know if you can see this i cannot OK.
+I think the question is based along the timing of the EMA to make a decision.

-So this is a 210 days review process, which is standardized, and that's what we expect.
-And, uh, yeah, that is the process from now going forward, I guess.
+So this is a 210 days review process, which is standardized.
+And that's what we expect.
+And yeah, that is the process from now going forward, I guess.

 Okay.
-Another question that, uh, that Tom has is, um, uh, that some of the Australian patients have shown remarkable, remarkable improvement.
-Uh, is there any status or update on this?
+Another question that Tom has is that some of the Australian patients have shown remarkable improvement.
+Is there any status or update on this?

-So we expect update on the, uh, open label extension study, attention AD, as we said, top line data during JP Morgan conference.
+So we expect update on the open label extension study attention AD, as we said, top line data during JPMorgan conference.
 So we will have an update by then.

-Okay.
-Okay.
-At this point, I don't see any other questions coming in, so I would like to turn that back over to you Christopher, for any other comments.
-Thank you very
+okay at this point i don't see any other questions coming in so i would like to turn that back over to you christopher for any other comments

-much.
-And again, thank you for joining us today, uh, the eve of Christmas and in closing, we continue to focus on execution and commercial readiness as well, as we advance our therapeutic pipeline to potentially improve patients lives living with these devastating conditions.
-And again, Merry Christmas and happy holidays and happy new year to everybody.
+Thank you very much.
+And again, thank you for joining us today at the eve of Christmas.
+And in closing, we continue to focus on execution and commercial readiness as well as we advance our therapeutic pipeline to potentially improve patients' lives living with these devastating conditions.
+And again, Merry Christmas and Happy Holidays and Happy New Year to everybody.
 Thank you very much.

 And with that, that closes the call again, please.